Low Histamine Alcohols and Cocktails - Ingredients

 And you can still use juice.
 Here are some of the better choices.

-Use 100% pure organic low histamine juice in glass like:
+Use 100% pure organic low histamine juice like:

 Again, juice is going to be best if it is freshly squeezed or pressed.

-However, if you have to use store-bought, read the recipes below to find some of your better options.
+However, if you have to use store-bought, look for 100% juice in glass.
+And read the recipes below to find some of your better options.

 But when it comes to cocktails, the key ingredient isn’t the mixer.
 It’s the alcohol.